shuyuanguo/YTU-Particle-Physics/content/authors/bin-zhu/_index.md

 user_groups:
   - Researchers
 ---
-Bin Zhu is an assistant professor of particle physics at the Yantai University.
+Bin Zhu is an associate professor of particle physics at the Yantai University.
 His research interests include dark matter phenomenology and dark matter detections.